trojanowski/react-apollo-hooks/README.md

 Or if using [yarn](https://yarnpkg.com/en/)

 `yarn add react-apollo-hooks`

 # Example

 <https://codesandbox.io/s/8819w85jn9> is a port of Pupstagram sample app to
 react-apollo-hooks.

+> NOTE: This example is outdated and may not work properly.
+Support for React Suspense is no longer supported.

 # API